What is tool calling?

 if (toolCalls) {

-// Call all the functions in the tool_calls array
+// call all the functions in the tool_calls array

 toolCalls.forEach(toolCall => {